Centrism: Ideology and political positions

 As with all ideological groups, the exact boundaries of what constitutes centrism are not perfectly defined; however, its specific placement on the left–right political spectrum makes its position clearer relative to other ideologies.
+The preferences of the median citizen are in the middle between opposing ideologies on the political spectrum.
 Centrism most commonly refers to a set of moderate political beliefs between left-wing politics and right-wing politics.
 Individuals who describe themselves as centrist may hold strong beliefs that align with moderate politics, or they may identify as centrist because they do not hold particularly strong left-wing or right-wing beliefs.
 In some cases, individuals who simultaneously hold strong left-wing beliefs and strong right-wing beliefs may also describe themselves as centrist.
 Although the left-centre-right trichotomy is well established in political science, individuals far from the political centre may occasionally reframe it, with the far-right alleging that the centre is leftist and the far-left alleging that the centre is rightist.
 Likewise, they may allege that their more moderate counterparts, the centre-left and the centre-right, are actually centrists because they are insufficiently radical.

-Liberalism is commonly associated with the political centre.
+Liberalism is by some associated with the political centre.
 Both left-leaning and right-leaning variants of liberalism may be grouped within a broader understanding of centrism.
 In Europe, left-leaning liberalism emphasises social liberalism and is more common in nations with strong conservative movements, while right-leaning liberalism emphasises economic liberalism and is more common in nations with strong Christian democratic movements.
 Social liberalism combines centrist economic positions with progressive stances on social and cultural issues.
-Left-leaning liberalism generally sits closer to the centre than right-leaning liberalism.